An avid camper and hiker as well as writer and astronomy lover, Jose Juan Gutierrez has always been inspired by the sky

-The ionosphere is the layer of the earth´s atmosphere that extends throughout the mesosphere, thermosphere and exosphere and starts at an altitude of about 60 km all the way up to about 800 km.
-It is so named because it´s a layer in the atmosphere where ions are present.
-While molecules composing the atmosphere are present in a combined state or neutral, in the ionosphere, these molecules are split or ionized by solar radiation (ultraviolet light).
-Its different regions are categorized as peaks of ionization levels, being denser based on altitude; the more higher they´re on the atmosphere, the more electrified they become.
+The ionosphere is the layer of the earth´s atmosphere that extends throughout the mesosphere, thermosphere, and exosphere.
+It starts at an altitude of about 60 km and goes all the way up to about 800 km.
+It is so named because it's a layer in the atmosphere where ions are present.
+While molecules composing the atmosphere are present in a combined or neutral state in the ionosphere, these molecules are split or ionized by solar radiation (ultraviolet light).
+Its different regions are categorized as peaks of ionization levels, being denser based on altitude; the higher they are in the atmosphere, the more electrified they become.

-To identify these layers or peaks or regions, they have been designated by distinct letters.
+To identify these layers, peaks, or regions, they have been designated by distinct letters.
 E, which stands for electrified was the first historical designation made, as it was the first region discovered.
-The D region, which is the lowest one, and the F region, topmost region, were discovered later.
-There is another region designated with the letter C, but this region is not sufficiently ionized and therefore dosen´t have any real effect on radio communications.
+The D region, which is the lowest one, and the F region, the topmost region, were discovered later.
+There is another region designated with the letter C, but this region is not sufficiently ionized and therefore doesn't have any real effect on radio communications.

 Ionization of the Atmosphere

-In the ionosphere extreme ultraviolet and x-ray solar radiation along with cosmic rays and charged particles ionize the atoms and molecules present, creating a region of positively charged ions and free electrons. it´s the free electrons which cause high frequency radio waves to be refracted and reflected back to the surface of the earth.
+In the ionosphere, extreme ultraviolet and x-ray solar radiation, along with cosmic rays and charged particles, ionize the atoms and molecules present, creating a region of positively charged ions and free electrons.
+It's the free electrons that cause high-frequency radio waves to be refracted and reflected back to the surface of the earth.
 The higher frequencies reflected depend on the density of free electrons in the ionosphere.

 Cosmic rays originate in the sun but may also come from other bodies outside the solar system and are then known as galactic cosmic rays.
-They are high speed particles-atomic nucleus or electrons.
-This particles interact with the ionosphere at all times but most commonly at night.
+They are high-speed particles-atomic nuclei or electrons.
+These particles interact with the ionosphere at all times but most commonly at night.

 The Ionospheric Layers